xxing9703/Liver_vein_detection/README.md

 ## Installing

-Install matlab of the latest version.
+Install matlab (the latest version is preferred).
 The following toolboxes are needed.

-*image processing
+  --image processing toolbox

-*neural_network
+  --Deep learning toolbox

-*statistics and machine learning
+  --statistics and machine learning toobox

 Try to increase the Java heap memory if you encountered memory overflow error when parsing the raw data using script_get_imax.m.